AkshitIreddy/Interactive-LLM-Powered-NPCs/README.md

 ## Tools Used 🚀🔧

-- 🍪 Cohere's Language Models and Langchain for LLM Agent
+- 🍪 Cohere's Language Models and Embedding Models with Langchain for LLM Agent
 - 🍩 SadTalker For Facial Animation
 - 🍰 Edge-TTS for default voices
 - 🧁 DeepFace for facial recognition, detection, gender, age, emotion detection